rengzhengcodes/AP-Physics-C-Final-Project/README.md

 # AP-Physics-C-Final-Project
-Final project for my AP Physics C class, with Bryan Zhang.
+Final project for my AP Physics C class, by Reng and Bryan.